 Seeing as soon as possible it vital for diagnosing and treating a toothache; however, if you need immediate relief until you see your dentist, there are some things that you can do to relieve your pain:

 Your dentist will perform a complete and thorough examination of your mouth.
-This will allow him to identify the location and the cause of the toothache.
+This will allow him to identify the location and the cause of the pain.
 The dentist will look for signs of swelling, redness and any damage to the tooth.
 X-rays may also be taken, which will show signs of tooth decay, or an impacted or damaged tooth.

-Upon identifying the cause of the toothache, your dentist will determine the best treatment option for you.
+Upon identifying the cause of a toothache, your dentist will determine the best treatment option for you.
 Treatment may include prescription antibiotics and pain medications, or you may need to have a procedure done to treat the cause of the pain, such as a root canal or a tooth extraction.

 If you are suffering from a toothache in Boca Raton, FL, Ericsson Dental can help.
-Dr Ericsson offers emergency dental services, which means that you will be able to receive treatment, no matter what time of the day or night.
+Dr. Ericsson offers emergency dental services, which means that you will be able to receive treatment, no matter what time of the day or night.
 He will thoroughly assess your mouth, determine the exact cause of the pain and provide you with the treatment that is necessary to alleviate your pain.